Enhanced diffusivity and skewness of a diffusing tracer in the presence of an oscillating wall: Introduction

-Recently, Vedel and Bruus \cite{vedel2014time} explored the case of a time-varying shear layer in a pipe or channel and developed some interesting formulas which demonstrated that it is possible to obtain a boosted effective diffusivity over the bare molecular diffusion through oscillatory flows in the absence of a pressure gradient (i.e. a flow not producing any net transport).
-Our study builds upon this by exploring a physically realizable flow induced by the oscillatory motion of a wall adjacent to a fluid.
-We first derive the solutions to the Navier-Stokes equations resulting from this motion, which was originally presented by Ferry \cite{ferry1947behavior,mitran2008extensions}.
+Recently, Vedel and Bruus \cite{vedel2012transient,vedel2014time} explored the case of a time-dependent, multifrequency flow and developed formulas of effective diffusivity.
+Our study develops the general theory for the enhanced diffusion and skewness for the case of an arbitrary, periodic time varying shear flow and then focuses upon the physically realizable flow induced by the oscillatory motion of a wall adjacent to a Newtonian fluid theoretically, computationally, and experimentally.
+First, we non-dimensionalize the problem and identify the non-dimensional parameters.
+Next, we derive the solutions to the Navier-Stokes equations resulting from such a wall motion, known as Stokes' second problem \cite{drazin2006navier}.
 We see that in the high viscosity limit, this flow results in a time-varying linear shear layer.
-In turn, we compute the effective diffusivity produced by this flow and establish an upper bound for the case of a time-varying linear shear, showing the maximum possible diffusion is set by the amplitude of wall motion and the gap thickness of the channel and is independent of the frequency of motion.
-Alternatively, we demonstrate that, for finite viscosities, the effective diffusivity is unbounded in increasing frequency of wall motion.
+In turn, we compute the effective diffusivity produced by this flow, implementing a new formulation based on the Helmholtz operator which yields a new single series formula for the scalar variance in contrast to the double series formula in the literature, e.g. \cite{vedel2012transient}.
+We establish an upper bound for the case of a time-varying linear shear, showing the maximum possible diffusion is set by the amplitude of wall motion and the gap thickness of the parallel-plate channel and is independent of the frequency of motion.
+Alternatively, we demonstrate that, for finite viscosities, the effective diffusivity is unbounded in increasing frequency of the wall motion.
 These results are validated with experiments performed using a wall driven by a programmable linear motor.
-Lastly, we prove that for the case of the time-varying linear shear layer, the scalar spatial skewness is zero for all time, while Monte-Carlo simulations for wall driven flows show that at finite viscosities the skewness can be non-zero.
-Short time asymptotics akin to prior work \cite{aminian2015squaring} are computed for the skewness and compared directly to the Monte-Carlo simulations.
+Particle tracking velocimetry shows that the experimental fluid motion is accurately predicted by the Stokes layer solutions.
+Image analysis with different camera exposure times suggests that dye distribution variances can be accurately measured using the full width at half maximum statistic.
+Experiments with fluorescein dye are carried out and compare favorably with the effective diffusion theory.